Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 What to do in Belize – Ambergris Caye and Caye Caulker

-We spent three full days in Ambergris Caye, enjoying some relaxation by the Caribbean Sea after over two weeks of traveling through Belize and Guatemala.
+We spent three full days in Ambergris Caye, slowing down a bit by the Caribbean Sea after more than two weeks traveling through Belize and Guatemala.

-Unfortunately, the beach in front of our hotel wasn’t ideal for swimming due to an excess of sargassum.
-On days when the seaweed smell wasn’t too strong, it was still nice to spend late afternoons on the sandy stretch by the hotel, making for a pleasant end to the day.
+Unfortunately, the beach in front of our hotel wasn’t ideal for swimming because of the large amount of sargassum.
+On days when the smell wasn’t too strong, it was still nice to spend the late afternoon on the sandy stretch by the hotel, and it was still a lovely way to end the day.

 The activities I suggest below can all be done from either Ambergris Caye or Caye Caulker.